 The Female Pelvic Medicine and Reconstructive Surgery (FPMRS) Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is a three-year subspecialty training program for obstetrics and gynecology and urology physicians who wish to specialize in urogynecology and reconstructive pelvic surgery.

 The fellowship provides experience in the management of complex benign pelvic surgery, including and beyond incontinence and prolapse.
-It offers the opportunity to acquire the practical knowledge and medical and surgical skills needed to identify, evaluate and treat the spectrum of disorders affecting the lower genitourinary tract.
-The goal of the fellowship is to prepare candidates for subspecialty board certification and a career in academic medicine.
+It offers the opportunity to acquire the practical knowledge and medical and surgical skills needed to identify, evaluate, and treat the spectrum of disorders affecting the lower genitourinary tract.
+The goal of the fellowship is to prepare you for subspecialty board certification and a career in academic medicine.

 The Female Pelvic Medicine and Reconstructive Surgery Fellowship offers:

 - A broad spectrum of experience in pelvic surgery, with an emphasis on urogynecology and reconstructive pelvic surgery, as well as experience in radical pelvic surgery, complex abdominal surgery, and colorectal surgery

 - A multispecialty approach to the evaluation and management of urinary incontinence and pelvic floor disorders that includes specialists from gastroenterology, urology, neurology, colorectal surgery, and physical medicine and rehabilitation

 - Training that emphasizes clinical evaluation, including urodynamics and cystoscopy, as well as nonsurgical treatments for a wide range of urogynecologic and pelvic floor dysfunctions

 - The opportunity to obtain a master's of biomedical science degree in female pelvic medicine and reconstructive surgery